Refinitiv/refinitiv-ui/documents/src/pages/build-app/framework-integration/react.md

 <br>

-In our React application, we will need to create a React Select component to wrap our existing `ef-select` component.
+In our React application, we will need to create React `Select` component that wrap `ef-select` component.
-We need to map the Web Component properties and events to our React version of the component with the `useLayoutEffect` hook (or `componentDidMount` in class component).
+We need to map `ef-select` properties and events to our `Select` component with the `useLayoutEffect` hook (or `componentDidMount` in class component).

 ```jsx
 import React from 'react';